AllenInstitute/EM_aligner_python/EMaligner/qctools/README.md

 # quality control
-## look at what comes in and goes out of the solver
+## look at what comes into and goes out of the solver

 modified so that it uses the same argschema and json inputs as the solver.